Have you been injured in an accident that was not your fault?

 When a patient suffers injury or illness due to a doctor, nurse or other medical professional's lack of care, it may be possible to make a medical negligence claim.
 If you have been injured by clinical negligence, Quittance's panel of expert clinical negligence solicitors can help you claim compensation from the NHS hospital or private clinic that was responsible.

 If you only want answers instead of a compensation award, you could follow the NHS complaints procedure.
 You can contact Cobbett House, Oxford Road, Manchester, Greater Manchester, for example, to raise a complaint against Manchester University NHS Foundation Trust.

 More injury claim types

 Quittance's team recognise the critical difference a compensation claim makes to the lives of seriously injured claimants.
 Quittance work to get compensation for severe injuries, which includes damages for the cost of treatment and physiotherapy.
 Quittance's network of specialist law firms have helped families claim damages for a range of major injuries and conditions.
 Injuries and medical conditions referred to as serious range from poisoning to neck injuries.

 Read more about Catastrophic injury claims

-Under a CFA, Urmston injury claimants will also not have to pay any fees upfront.
+Urmston injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Urmston, Greater Manchester and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Urmston, Greater Manchester and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?